modernweb-dev/rocket/docs/guides/presets/create-your-own.md

 Once you have that you can start filling in content you need.

-For example a we could override the full `layout.css` by adding a it like so
+For example we could override the full `layout.css` by adding it like so

 👉 `fire-theme/layout.css`